 Trouble sleeping?
 Stomach problems?
 Nervous?
 It could be a sign of this

-If you’re like nearly 80 percent of adults, your day doesn’t start until you’ve had a little caffeine.
+If you’re like many of adults, your day doesn’t start until you’ve had a little caffeine.
 Whether you get it from coffee, soda or tea, you probably look to caffeine to jump start your morning and help you become alert, energized and focused.

 That’s not a bad thing for most people.
 At least not until a little caffeine becomes a lot.
 If your overall health is good and you don’t have any other health conditions, the most common signs you’re having too much caffeine include:

 - Having trouble sleeping